 Finding the best insoles for flat feet starts with identifying the type of flat feet you have - rigid flat feet or flexible flat feet.
 It is important to make the distinction between rigid flat feet and flexible flat feet because the best flat foot insole arch height for each arch is different.

 Rigid flat feet are flat when you stand on them and flat when your feet are unweighted.
 If you put your foot over the opposite knee and your foot still looks flat, you have rigid flat feet.
 People with rigid flat feet usually prefer arch supports for flat feet that have a low arch height.

 Flexible flat feet are flat when you stand on them, but show an arch when they are unweighted.
 If you put your foot over the opposite knee and your arch appears, you have flexible flat feet.
 People with flexible flat feet usually prefer a arch support for flat feet that have a medium arch height.

 Low, but supportive arch - What you need is a low arch that offers strong support.
 A firm arch that is too high will be painful.
 A soft arch that your foot compresses will not provide long term relief.
 Insoles are not a one-size fits all product.

 Heel stabilization - Deep heel cups help to concentrate the fatty pad underneath your heel bone.
 This helps prevent overpronation and increases shock absorption.

-Remember, if you have flat feet, wearing the the right footwear will make a huge different.
-Shoes that don't offer support or let you add arch support insoles will leave your flat feet feeling tired and in pain at the end of the day.
+Remember, if you have flat feet, wearing the the right footwear will make a huge difference.
+Shoes that don't offer support or let you add arch support insoles will leave your flat feet feeling tired and sore at the end of the day.
 High heels, flip-flops, and sandals can aggravate pain associated with flat feet.